 When surface treatment is required, Hydro has a range of solutions which ultimately strengthen the advantages of aluminium and provide an attractive finish.
-With a more durable and long-lasting product, the need for replacement is reduced.
-This has positive environmental implications.
+With a more durable, long lasting product the need for replacement is reduced which has positive environmental implications.

 Our most frequently applied surface treatment method with a comprehensive list of benefits is anodizing.
-Our in-house anodizing lines allow for a "one-stop shop" with short lead times when purchasing your aluminium profiles and components with a quality-assured finish.
+Our in-house anodizing lines allow for a ‘one stop shop’ with short lead times when purchasing your aluminium profiles and components with a quality assured finish.

 Anodizing is one of the oldest and more sustainable surface treatments of aluminium.
 Some of the main advantages of using anodizing are as follows:

-During the powder coating process, a free-flowing dry powder is electrostatically applied to add color or finishing effects.
+During the powder coating process, a free-flowing dry powder is electrostatically applied to add colour or finish effects.
 It is then cured via heat treatment or UV lights.
 The advantages of powder coating lie in the combination matrix of color, function, gloss and corrosion properties.

-Some of the key benefits of powder coating are:
+Some of the key highlights of powder coating include:

 Wet painting can produce a wide range of liquid color paint and is ideal for products that demand a thin finish.
 Wet-blasting liquid paint is sprayed onto the surface to an even thickness of approximately 15-20 micrometers.
-Common applications of wet paint include automotive exterior components with high glosses and interior parts with multiple functions, furniture and general industrial applications.
+Common applications of wet paint include for example automotive exterior with high glosses and interior with multiple functions, furniture and general industrial applications.